arthurespartinez25/mockup-creator/README.md

 `Iframe`: An Iframe is a component that can be embedded inside the canvas and is often used to insert content.

-## Setting Up the Database
+## Installation and Setting Up the Database

-The following are the steps to set-up the database:
+The following are the steps to installation and setting-up the database:

-1. Install MS SQL
-2.On SQL Query, create “mockupdb” Database
+Installation of Microsoft SQL 2019 on Windows10:
+1.Download MS SQL 2019 Express edition on this website https://www.microsoft.com/en-in/sql-server/sql-server-downloads 2.Run the downloaded app, select "Basic" installation type.
+3.Click "Accept" then "Install".
+4.Once done, click "Connect Now" to check if MSSQL is installed correctly.
+If the version is visible on CMD, then it's installed correctly.
+4.Click "Install SSMS" and you will be redirected to their website.
+5.On their website, click "Download SQL Server Management Studio (SSMS)" 6.Run the downloaded SSMS then click "Install"
+7.Once Setup is completed, click "Close"
+8.Open Microsoft SQL Server Management Studio on your computer.
+Select "Windows Authentication" on Authentication then click "Connect".

+Database Set-up and creation of new log in.
+1.Click "New Query".
+Create “mockupdb” Database by running the command below, then click "Execute":

      	CREATE DATABASE mockupdb;

-3.Create LOGIN using “mockuser” as username and “Awsol12#”  as PASSWORD
+2.On your "New Query" again, create LOGIN using “mockuser” as username and “Awsol12#”  as PASSWORD by running the command velow.
+Then click "Execute".

     USE master;
     GO